Associate Professor / Graduate Faculty

 Phone: (785) 532-0388

 Traci Brimhall teaches creative writing, with an emphasis on poetry.
-Her academic interests include female poets of the 20th century working in hybrid forms, graphic novels, and Renaissance adaptation.
-Her most recent book, Our Lady of the Ruins, was selected by Carolyn Forché for the Barnard Women Poets Prize and was published by W.W.
-Norton in 2012.
-She's also the author of Rookery, which won the Crab Orchard Series in Poetry First Book Award and was published by Southern Illinois University Press in 2010.
+Her academic interests include female poets of the 20th century working in hybrid forms, graphic novels, and narrative medicine.
+She's the author of Come the Slumberless to the Land of Nod (Copper Canyon, 2020); Saudade (Copper Canyon, 2017); Our Lady of the Ruins (W.W.
+Norton, 2012), selected by Carolyn Forché for the Barnard Women Poets Prize; and Rookery (Southern Illinois University Press, 2010), winner of the Crab Orchard Series in Poetry First Book Award.
+She also authored the children's book Sophia & the Boy Who Fell (Pleiades Press, 2017).
 Her poems have appeared in The New Yorker, Poetry, The Believer, Slate, The New Republic, Ploughshares, and Best American Poetry 2013 & 2014.
+Her essays have appeared in Georgia Review, Southern Review, Fourth Genre, Gulf Coast, Brevity, and listed as a notable essay in Best American Essays 2017.
 She’s received fellowships from the Wisconsin Institute for Creative Writing, the King/Chávez/Parks Foundation, and the National Endowment for the Arts.